Ham Radio Practice Test 2024 (Technician and General)

 The ARRL Ham Radio License Manual will guide you as you get started in the hobby–as you select your equipment, set up your first station, and make your first contact.

-Amateur radio, also known as ham radio, is the use of the radio frequency spectrum for purposes of non-commercial exchange of messages, wireless experimentation, self-training, private recreation, radiosport, contesting, and emergency communication.
+Amateur radio, or ham radio, is the radio frequency spectrum for non-commercial exchange of messages, wireless experimentation, self-training, private recreation, radiosport, contesting, and emergency communication.

 Ham Radio Practice Test 2024

 In the United States, amateur radio licensing is governed by the Federal Communications Commission (FCC) under strict federal regulations.
-Applicants as young as five years old have passed examinations and were granted licenses.
+Applicants as young as five have passed examinations and were granted licenses.

 Operator licenses

-Operator licenses are divided into different classes, each of which corresponds to an increasing degree of knowledge and corresponding privileges.
-Licenses currently remain valid for 10 years from the date of issuance or renewal.
+Operator licenses are divided into different classes, each corresponding to an increasing degree of knowledge and corresponding privileges.
+Licenses remain valid for 10 years from the date of issuance or renewal.
 Renewal can be done online.

-• The entry-level license, known as Technician Class, is awarded after an applicant successfully completes a 35-question multiple-choice written examination.
+• The entry-level license, Technician Class, is awarded after an applicant completes a 35-question multiple-choice written examination.
 The license grants full operating privileges on all amateur bands above 30 MHz and limited privileges in portions of the high-frequency (HF) bands.

-• The middle level, known as General Class, requires passage of the Technician test, as well as a 35-question multiple-choice General exam.
+• The middle level, known as General Class, requires passage of the Technician test and a 35-question multiple-choice General exam.
 General class licensees are granted privileges on portions of all amateur bands and have access to over 83% of all amateur HF bandwidth.
 However, some band segments often used for long-distance contacts are not included.

 Ham Radio Test Prep

-The General test takes from 30 minutes to an hour.
+The General test takes 30 minutes to an hour.
 You will be given a question booklet and an answer sheet.
-Be sure to read the instructions, fill in all the necessary information and sign your name wherever it’s required.
-Check to be sure your booklet has all the questions and be sure to mark the answer in the correct space for each question.
+Be sure to read the instructions, fill in all the necessary information, and sign your name wherever it’s required.
+Ensure your booklet has all the questions, and mark the answer in the correct space for each question.

 Once you’ve answered all 35 questions, the Volunteer Examiners (VEs) will grade and verify your test results.
-Assuming you’ve passed (congratulations!) you’ll fill out a Certificate of Successful Completion of Examination (CSCE).
+Assuming you’ve passed (congratulations!), you’ll complete a Certificate of Successful Completion of Examination (CSCE).
 The exam organizers will submit your results to the FCC while you keep the CSCE as evidence that you’ve passed your General test.

 If you don’t pass, don’t be discouraged!
-You might be able to make another version of the test right then and there if the session organizers can accommodate you.
-Even if you decide to try again later, you now know just how the test session feels — you’ll be more relaxed and ready next time.
+If the session organizers can accommodate you, you can make another version of the test right then and there.
+Even if you decide to try again later, you know how the test session feels — you’ll be more relaxed and ready next time.
 The bands are full of hams who took their General test more than once before passing.
 You’ll be in good company!

 How do I get my ham radio certified?

-When you passed your Technician exam, you may have applied for your FCC Federal Registration Number (FRN).
-This allows you to access the information for any FCC licenses you may have and to request modifications to them.
+You may have applied for your FCC Federal Registration Number (FRN) when you passed your Technician exam.
+This allows you to access the information for any FCC licenses you may have and request modifications.

 Ham Radio Study Guide 2024

-There are significant differences between the order of topics in the Question Pool subelements and the arrangement of material in the text.
+Significant differences exist between the order of topics in the Question Pool subelements and the arrangement of material in the text.
 An alternate arrangement of the questions that follow the text more closely is available on this book’s website at www.arrl.org/general-class-license-manual.
 Follow the Study Guide link to download the material as a PDF file you can print or view.